Drainage Solutions for Better Water Management

 - Yard Grading: Perhaps the second most important aspect of exterior drainage is appropriate grading of your yard.
 If you have a flat yard or a yard that slopes toward your home, the water has nowhere to go except right toward your foundation walls where it can begin to wreak havoc.
 Correcting the grade of your lawn to slope away from your home gives an easy pathway for water to drain away and leave your foundation and basement dry.

-- French Drain: French drains, also referred to as saturation drains, are commonly used drainage systems in Charleston, West Virginia that absorb water from the soil to ease the hydrostatic pressure.
+- French Drain: French drains, also referred to as saturation drains, are commonly used drainage systems in Charleston and Lexington, West Virginia that absorb water from the soil to ease the hydrostatic pressure.
 If you are unable to change the grade of a flat yard, they can be a big benefit.
 A trench is dug that slopes away from your structure and a perforated pipe is laid in.
 Then gravel or other porous filling material is used to fill the trench before it is covered.

 - Footing Drain: A footing drain is an effective drainage solution that consists of a pipe being installed around the perimeter of your foundation, level with the footing.
 The pipe stops water from leaking through the top of the footing and drains it away from your foundation.